daniamcode/poemunity/README.md

 Presentation: https://www.youtube.com/watch?v=WAyod6lGboE&t=4s

 # IMPORTANT!: FOLLOWING NOTES ARE JUST TO REMEMBER, BUT THEY ARE OLD.
-NOW I'M ON AMAZON WEB SERVICES AND I MANAGE AUTHENTICATION MYSELF WITH TOKENS)
+NOW I'M ON AMAZON WEB SERVICES, I DO CI/CD WITH GITHUB ACTIONS AND I MANAGE AUTHENTICATION MYSELF WITH TOKENS)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).